vavardan/OCI-DNS-view/Deployment.md

 **Step 1**.
 Deploy [OCI Open Landing Zone One-OE](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/tree/master/blueprints/one-oe)

 **Step 2**.
-Update Network Configuration json and add below objects into Network Configuration json.
-Alternatively you can download and use post **Private DNS Network json template** for Hub A model (light option - without OCI Network Firewalls).
+Update the Network Configuration JSON to include the below presented objects (Note: full configuration of the NSGs are available in the template).
+Alternatively, you can download and use the **Private DNS Network json template**  for the Hub A model (light version - without OCI Network Firewalls).

 **Private DNS Network json template** consist of the following additional objects, which are included into Network Configuration:

-    **Configuration objects for Hub VCN:**

-- **1st object**: NSG (Network Security Group) configuration, which then is attached to the HUB DNS Listener.
+- **1st object for Hub**: NSG (Network Security Group) configuration, which then is attached to the HUB DNS Listener.
 This allows required Ingress and Egress traffic for DNS communication with Spoke DNS Forwarders.

                             "NSG-FRA-LZP-HUB-DNS-KEY": {